stanFurrer/KPMG_ML_Challenge/README.md

 We select tree baseline model and tree tree-based model with an increasing level of complexity.

 > **PLEASE NOTE**: We have organize our data wrangling and data processing in order to optimize the performance of the tree based algorithm.
 The choices that have been made are expect to hurt significantly the performance of the baseline models.
-Indeed, we haven't **remove the outliers** in review and price, we haven't **fix the skewedness of the price throught a logarithm scaling and a box-cox treatment**, we haven't **binned some parameters**, we haven't **one hot encode all the categorical parameters** and we haven't **Standardize any parameters**. **HOWEVER** we have carefully designed our code in order to do the mentioned process
+Indeed, we haven't **remove the outliers** in review and price, we haven't **fix the skewedness of the price throught a logarithm scaling and a box-cox treatment**, we haven't **binned some parameters**, we haven't **one hot encode all the categorical parameters** and we haven't **Standardize any parameters**. **HOWEVER** the code to processed any of the aforedmentioned processing is include in the notebook.

 > As expected the tree based algorithm have better performance than the baselines.
 Indeed, we have optimize for tree-based algorithm and for the baseline that have a lot assumptions to met.
 Our best model is Random Forest.